vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 </div>

-It is also possible to explicitly create [shallow reactive objects](/api/reactivity-advanced.html#shallowreactive) where the reactivity is only tracked at the root-level, however they are typically only needed in advanced use cases.
+It is also possible to explicitly create [shallow reactive objects](/api/reactivity-advanced.html#shallowreactive) where the reactivity is only tracked at the root-level, but these are typically only needed in advanced use cases.

 <div class="composition-api">